Search and Find and work with New Foundation

 Such as Travel documentation, all the documentation signed by the veterinarian in the USA, making sure to get as much documentation as possible, photos from the original home, with the mother of the kittens, siblings and all those kinds of things.
 It's not hard at all to show your cat's origin, this is something that is easily done by anyone who imported a cat.

 Before travelling to Europe the kitten you found of course need to see the veterinarian several times, get two shots, get tested for FIV/FelV, full blood panel, Fleatreathment, getting a chip, getting a veterinary clearance, getting the passport.
 Just show all this kind of documentation then there is no need to question the origin of this cat.

 Work with New Foundation

 Today we need a LOT of New Foundation lines, to help the breed become more healthy and stay healthy.
-This means that we all need to help each other, to just get an NF yourself and mix it with your own show lines that have a really high COI above 10-15% is not helping the bigger picture.
+This means that we all need to help each other, just getting an NF yourself and mixing it with your own show lines that have a really high COI above 10-15% is not helping the bigger picture.

 You can still register F1 with ACA, below is an explanation of what F1 to F5 means.

 An F 1 is a first-generation Maine Coon foundation cat.
 This cat can be found in the wild, on a farm, or can be obtained from a private home or shelter.
 None or only one parent of an F 1 is known and registered.

 F1 - Is a first-generation Maine Coon foundation cat, none or only one of the parents of an F1 is known and registered.
 Those cats might have been found in the wild, on a farm, or been obtained from a private home or a shelter.